 The "winter birding season" covers the months of December, January and February.
 Keeping track of winter lists is a tradition that goes back many years.
 During the winter doldrums it can be hard for birders to keep motivated to go out and look for birds.
 Keeping an annual winter list, or a life winter list can act as motivation to get you out the door on those chilly mornings.
 The idea of a winter bird list has taken off throughout Canada, and quite a few birders now keep one.

-Generally around 200 species are reported each winter season.
-Often the first two weeks will dictate what the final list will look like, as this is the time when unusual species are lingering in the province before the weather becomes too harsh.
-Very few species are added to the cumulative list in January and February.
+Generally between 200 and 220 species are reported each winter season in Ontario.
+The first several weeks of December often often dictate what the final list will look like, as this is the time when unusual species are lingering in the province before the weather becomes too harsh.
+Comparatively fewer species are added to the cumulative list in January and February.
 The highest single winter total occurred during the winter of 2011-2012, when 223 species were reported throughout Ontario.

 Good (winter) birding!

 |American Three-toed Woodpecker - south of Timmins, Ontario|